-For the three months ended March 31, 2016 and 2015, the Company incurred \$0 and \$0.1 million, respectively, for maintenance fees and research conducted by MSKCC.
-As of March 31, 2016 and December 31, 2015, no balance was due to MSKCC.
+For each of the six months ended June 30, 2016 and 2015, the Company incurred \$0.1 million, for maintenance fees and research conducted by MSKCC.
+As of June 30, 2016 and December 31, 2015, \$0.1 million and \$0, respectively, was due to MSKCC.

 On December 21, 2015, Actinium entered into an investor rights agreement with MSKCC.
-Under the terms of the agreement, MSKCC has agreed to forebear from transferring or otherwise disposing of its approximately 5.7 million shares of the Company's common stock (other than pursuant to a piggyback registration as described below) until the start of the Actimab-A Phase 2 clinical study (but, in no event until later than March 31, 2016).
+Under the terms of the agreement, MSKCC has agreed to forebear from transferring or otherwise disposing of its approximately 5.7 million shares of the Company's common stock (other than pursuant to a piggyback registration as described below) until the start of the Actimab-A Phase 2 clinical study (but, in no event until later than June 30, 2016).
 Thereafter MSKCC shall be permitted to sell its shares subject to a weekly volume limitation of 150,000 shares (which limit may be increased to up to 250,000 shares per week to the extent any prior weekly allotments are not fully used) and applicable law so long as MSKCC maintains at least 25% of its current shareholding in Actinium through December 31, 2016.
 Actinium has granted MSKCC piggyback registration rights that would be triggered in the event Actinium were to engage in a public registered offering of its shares for its own account where other shareholders are participating as selling shareholders or where such public registered offering is for the account of other selling shareholders.
-In addition, following December 31, 2016, Actinium granted MSKCC unlimited Form S-3 registration rights with respect to its shares.
+In addition, Actinium granted MSKCC unlimited Form S-3 registration rights with respect to its shares following December 31, 2016.